AI Layoffs 2025-2026: The Job Crisis Accelerates - Complete Report | ChatGPT Disaster

 At the World Economic Forum in Davos on January 20, 2026, IMF Managing Director Kristalina Georgieva delivered a warning that confirmed what millions of workers already feared: artificial intelligence "is hitting the labor market like a tsunami, and most countries and most businesses are not prepared for it."

-The numbers are unprecedented.
-Tech layoffs in 2026 surged to 1.17 million cuts, dwarfing previous years and sparking debates over AI's true role in workforce reductions.
-While AI was explicitly cited as the reason for nearly 55,000 U.S. job cuts in the first 11 months of 2025, accounting for over 75% of all AI-related cuts reported since 2023, experts believe the real number is far higher.
+The numbers are staggering.
+According to Challenger, Gray & Christmas, employers announced over 1.2 million job cuts across all industries in 2025, the highest since 2020.
+AI was explicitly cited as the reason for nearly 55,000 U.S. job cuts in the first 11 months of 2025, accounting for over 75% of all AI-related cuts reported since 2023.
+But experts believe the real number is far higher, as many companies use AI as cover for routine cost-cutting.

 "We are in the early stages of a displacement wave that will reshape every industry.
 The workers losing their jobs today are not the workers who will benefit from the jobs AI creates tomorrow.
 There is a profound skills mismatch, and we are woefully unprepared." - IMF Managing Director Kristalina Georgieva